Created on

 seq-num=2 <---- Matching the ID=2 policy route.

-In case, policy route are set to stop the policy route: Technical Tip: How to create a 'Stop Policy Route', it will not come in when a policy route lookup is performed, reason being, firewall will stop looking up the policy route as soon as it hits the 'stop policy route' and will fallback to static route.
+In case policy routes are set to stop the policy route: Technical Tip: How to create a 'Stop Policy Route', it will not come in when a policy route lookup is performed, the reason being, the firewall will stop looking up the policy route as soon as it hits the 'stop policy route' and will fallback to the static route.

 Note: